 Things to know about my family

 1. My kids aren’t in any activities outside the home.
 We don’t have school or day care, we don’t have sports or dance, we don’t take any lessons.
 Being “unbusy” is a big deal to me but that’s a topic for a whole different post on living a slower life with kids.
 But I wanted to mention it so you weren’t trying to figure out how I juggle those pieces.
 I don’t juggle them because they aren’t there.

 2. My kids are all 20 months apart from each other.
-At the time of this post, my kids are newly 5, 3 years old, and 21 months old.
+At the time of this post, my kids were newly 5, 3 years old, and 21 months old.

 3. This has pretty much been my daily routine since my first born came home from the hospital and a large part of this schedule remains in place today.
 My kids are now 10, 8, and 6.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.